-At the beginning of May, Cyril Ledent handed his resignation from the position he had been holding at AET for many years and some sponsors must have been surprised to no longer hear his voice on the phone.
-The Board of Directors thanked him most warmly for these numerous years spent among us and wished him good luck for his future job.
-At the end of the membership (recruitment?) campaign launched by AET, and after a 2 month-trial period, the new Management Assistant is Sara Caillère.
-Our apologies (We apologize) for any inconvenience caused to any of you.
+At the beginning of May, Cyril Ledent resigned from the position he has held at AET for many years and some sponsors must have been surprised to no longer hear his voice on the phone.
+The Board of Directors thanked him most warmly for these numerous years spent among us and wished him good luck for his future venture.
+At the end of the recruitment campaign launched by AET, and after a 2 month-trial period, Sara Caillère has been selected as the new Management Assistant.
+Our apologies for any inconvenience caused to any of you during this interim period.